microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     toolbarConfig: AnchoredRegionConfig;
     // Warning: (ae-incompatible-release-tags) The symbol "toolbarPlacement" is marked as @public, but its signature references "toolbarPlacement" which is marked as @beta
     toolbarPlacement: toolbarPlacement;
+    toolbarResources: object;
     // @internal
     toolbarTag: string;
+    // Warning: (ae-incompatible-release-tags) The symbol "toolbarTemplate" is marked as @public, but its signature references "TextEditorToolbar" which is marked as @alpha
+    toolbarTemplate: ViewTemplate<TextEditorToolbar>;
     }

 // @public